-The initial FSD unit environmental testing was accomplished using facilities at MPBC and at the Canadian Space Agency (CSA).
+The FSD Flight Unit testing was accomplished at CSA's David Florida laboratories at in Ottawa, Ontario.
 The initial testing included:

-- 1. fiber laser operation between -20 and +40°C using an environmental chamber at MPBC, - 2. low-level 5 to 2000 Hz sine test for resonances at CSA. - 3. random sinoisoidal vibrations at 16.3 grms, - 4. system operation in thermal vacuum between 0 and +40°C at CSA.
+- 1. low-level 5 to 2000 Hz sine test for resonances, - 2. random sinoisoidal vibrations at 16.3 grms, - 3. system operation in thermal vacuum between -40 and $+60^{\circ}$ C.

 The optical tray and mounted components exhibited no undue resonances between 20 Hz and about 2000 Hz.
 The fiber laser system was fully functional after the high-level random sine vibration test.
 The only slight resonance of note was near 800 Hz for the electronics PCB assembly, mainly at the DC-DC converter that was unstrapped for the initial random vibration testing.
-Functionality testing was performed after each environmental stress.
-The FSD unit was fully functional after the completion of the random vibration testing.
+Representative high-T, FBG T sense and the flight P/T sensor cables assemblies were shipped to SSTL and integrated with the Proba-2 propulsion subsystem.